Tutorial

 If I visit the page http://localhost:4000/registration/new I notice two things.
 The template and styling is totally off.
 That is because I use Tailwind CSS.
 Also, if I try to register, I get this error:

 And the reason is of course that I added a database reference.
-The behaviour I want here is to actually create the account the same time as the user register.
+The behaviour I want here is to actually create the account the same time as the user registers.
 I also want a field for the account name.

-defmodule Tutorial.Users.User do
+defmodule MyApp.Users.User do

 use Ecto.Schema